-Splitting at the seams typically occurs in modified bitumen and asphalt cap sheets and is compounded by ponding water conditions.
-Coatings will initially display a crack transforming into a small blister type opening.
+Coatings initially display a crack, transforming into a small blister-type opening.
 The coating will then form a fish mouth, and finally the sheet will separate and pull back to form a curled edge.
+Split seams typically occur in modified bitumen and asphalt cap sheets, and are compounded by ponding water.